KonduitAI/dl4j-dev-tools/codegen/README.md

 Only available within a namespace context

     Op("opName") { /* op properties in op context */ }
-    val opName = Op("opName") { /* op properties in op context */ }
-    val anotherOp = Op("anotherOp", opName) { /* op properties in op context */ }
+    Op("anotherOp", mixin) { /* op properties in op context */ }
-    Op("anotherOp2", opName, keepInputs=false) { /* op properties in op context */ }
+    Op("anotherOp2", mixin, keepInputs=false) { /* op properties in op context */ }

 Every op requires a namespace unique op name.

-When defining an op, you can assign it to a variable in order to be able to reference it later on.
-You might want to do this to inherit the properties of that op when defining another op.

-Note: When using op inheritance, you will add to inputs, args, outputs, signatures and documentation.
-If you want to replace them instead, you can set any of the following `keepInputs`, `keepArgs`, `keepOutputs`, `keepSignatures`, `keepDoc`, `keepConstraints` to `false`.

-Note: Op inheritance is only available within a namespace.
-Allowing cross-namespace inheritance would violate the principle that we want to keep Op definitions as readable as possible.
+When defining an op, you can also pass a mixin that it should inherit initial properties from.
+This has the same effect as using `useMixin(mixin)` as the very first thing in the op definition.
+If you don't want to inherit all of the parameters of the mixin, you can pass the same additional configuration as you would pass to `useMixin(mixin, ...options..)`.
+See [Mixin](#mixin) for more information.

 ### Op properties
 * `javaPackage` (String): Package where the op is to be found in the java implementation.
 * `javaOpClass` (String): Name of java op class if inconsistent with opName.
 Default: same as opName
 * `libnd4jName` (String): The name the op has in libnd4j.
 Default: same as opName

-* `isAbstract` (Boolean): Flag that makes ops abstract, i.e. they are only allowed to be inherited from.
-No code shall be generated for abstract Ops.
+## Mixin
+Available in global context.

+    val mixin = Mixin("name"){ /* op properties in op context */ }
+    // within an op context:
+    useMixin(mixin)
+    useMixin(mixin, ...options...)

+    // When needing to access something from within the mixin mixin.input("name")
+    mixin.arg("name")
+    mixin.config("name")
+    mixin.output("name")

+Mixins provide the facility to share commonalities between Ops.
+You can define almost all the same things within a mixin that you can within an Op.
+The only things that *can not* be configured within a mixin are Op `name`, `libnd4jName` and `javaOpClass`.

+As mixins can be configured within the global context, you can share them across namespaces by defining them in their own file.
+If a mixin is namespace specific, you can also define it within the namespace context.

+Mixins are used either on definition as a parameter `Op("opname", mixin){...}`, or with `useMixin(mixin)` within the op definition.
+While the former version only supports a single mixin, the latter version allows you to use as many mixins as are required.

+You can also build up mixins by using `useMixin(mixin)` inside a Mixin itself.

+When using `useMixin(mixin)`, all definitions within the mixin are applied as if this invocation was replaced with the content of the mixin itself.
+This means, that if you have already defined anything prior to using a mixin, the mixin's definitions will be **after** the previously defined things.
+This can be very useful if the commonality between ops is that they have a few trailing options.

+`useMixin(mixin, ...options...)` supports a few additional options: `keepInputs`, `keepArgs`, `keepConfigs`, `keepOutputs`, `keepSignatures`,  `keepDoc`, `keepConstraints`.
+They default to `true`.
+If you want to skip including some of them, you simply set the parameter for it to `false`, e.g. `useMixin(mixin, keepDoc=false)`.

 ## Config